Environment variables in EAS

 Limitations

-Environment variable value size is limited to 32 KiB for both string and file environment variables.
+Environment variable value size is limited to 32 KB for environment variables with secret visibility and 4 KB for other visibility types.

 You can create up to 100 account-wide environment variables for each Expo account and 100 project-specific environment variables for each app